Did you know that wind energy is the fastest growing source of energy in the world?

 - Offshore wind, which are wind turbines erected in bodies of water around the world;

 - Distributed or "small" wind, which uses turbines of 100 kilowatts or smaller to directly power a home, farm or small business as it primary use.

-For more information about wind, go here.
+For more information about wind, visit our Energy Data page.